Can You Have Lemon Juice on the Carnivore Diet?

 - Eat some tubers, fruit, and honey when in season, and

-- Forage out of desperation to avoid starvation, until you found more meat and fish.
+- Forage out of desperation to avoid starvation until you find more meat and fish.

-When people hear the term Hunter Gatherer, I think a lot of people put it in a modern context.
+When people hear the term Hunter Gatherer, I think many put it in a modern context.

-Where the men went off to hunt, then the women foraged for fruit & vegetables, and then at the end of the day, they have a nice balanced meal.
+The men went off to hunt, then the women foraged for fruit & vegetables, and then at the end of the day, they had a nice balanced meal.

 This probably isn’t the case; chances are they would have all hunted for meat and fish as a priority.